Organizational ManagementTeam Building

 When managers can see the return on skill-building efforts, they can defend increased spending on development.
 Over time, most organizations can use these data insights to shape how they recruit new talent or adapt current roles to keep pace with customer expectations.

 Tools powered by artificial intelligence can also enhance how companies map and track their capabilities, though some organizations might find more value in focusing on simpler technology first.
 AI can scan large amounts of employee data to spot overlooked abilities or patterns that might hamper performance.
-By detecting these hidden issues, leadership can quickly fix them through targeted coaching or by moving staff to positions that match their aptitudes.
+By detecting these hidden issues, leadership can intervene earlier and make interventions more cost-effective than blanket training.

 A systematic plan can translate skills management from an abstract idea to tangible gains.
 Organizations can start by assessing what they already have, deciding which resources to provide, and measuring progress continuously.